cocos/cocos-docs/en/material-system/effect-2.x-to-3.0.md

 ### 3.4 Shadows

-There is a big difference between v2.x and v3.0 in shading calculations. v2.0 adds the header file `shadow.chunk`, while v3.0 adds the header file `cc-shadow.chunk`.
+There is a difference between v2.x and v3.0 in shadow calculations.
+In v2.0 you need to add the header file `shadow.chunk`, while in v3.0 the header file `cc-shadow.chunk` should be used instead.

 **v2.0 header file `shadow.chunk` has the following common functional uniform and functions**: